qwang216/Strike/README.md

 ## Synopsis
 Strike is an iOS app that can remotely unlock a door with a tap of a button.
-The App is connected to the hardware by integrating Particle SDK to control remotely.
+The App is connected to the Particle hardware with integrated Particle SDK to control remotely.

 ## Prototype Video
 Here’s 10 second video of the prototype.